1.3.2 Bylaws of the Board of Trustees

 Board members elected after recommendation by alumni, faculty, staff, or student groups shall not succeed themselves in consecutive terms.

-The Board of Trustees, upon the recommendation of the Executive Committee may, at its sole discretion, remove for cause, any individual from its active membership by a vote of a majority of the entire board.
+The Board of Trustees, upon the recommendation of the Executive Committee and due proof of the truth of a written complaint by any trustee alleging misconduct, incapacity or neglect of duty, may, at its sole discretion, remove for cause, any individual from its active membership by a vote of a majority of the entire board.
 At least two week’s previous notice of the proposed action shall be given to the individual and to each trustee.

 Section 6: Nomination of Trustees